dawnleblanc11/password-generator/README.md

 ## Executing Program
-If you would like to view Dawn's Portfolio, you can access full code and documentation by visiting Dawn LeBlanc's Git Hub Repo https://github.com/dawnleblanc11/password-generator or when contruction is complete view directly via https://dawnleblanc11.github.io/password-generator/.
+If you would like to view Dawn's Portfolio, you can access full code and documentation by visiting Dawn LeBlanc's Git Hub Repo https://github.com/dawnleblanc11/password-generator or view directly via https://dawnleblanc11.github.io/password-generator/.

 ## Help
 All verification of usage was completed on a Google Chrome browser.